bbland1/To-Do-List/README.md

 Jul 2022

-A simple to-do list that is currently deployed on Heroku Heroku [here](https://serene-shore-54412.herokuapp.com)
+A simple to-do list that is currently deployed on Heroku [here](https://serene-shore-54412.herokuapp.com)

 - Front-end: EJS
 - Back-end: Node